saschwarz/tech-agilitynerd/content/django-migrating-from-abstract-class.rst

 and removed the ``abstract = True`` Meta class attribute from ``Course``.

 I struggled for a while when I found I couldn't control the ``OneToOneField`` Django automatically creates from the child classes to the parent.
-I then saw this `SO answer <http://stackoverflow.com/a/32997081/457935>`_ which gave the correct null/blank settings that you'll see I use below.
+I then saw this `StackOverflow answer on a table inheritance question <http://stackoverflow.com/a/32997081/457935>`_ which gave the null/blank field attribute that you'll see I use below.

 Backup Your Database